twinlogix/typetta/docs/chapters/data-model/scalars.md

 scalar DateTime
 ```

-Every time a new scalar is defined, the system must be configured so that it knows how it must be represented as a TypeScript type and how it must be serialized and deserialized on each driver (SQL, MongoDB and any other additional ones).
+Every time a new scalar is defined, the system must be configured so that it knows how it must be represented as a TypeScript type and how it must be serialised and deserialised on each driver (SQL, MongoDB and any other additional ones).

 The extensibility mechanism given by the additional scalars allows the user to increase the expressiveness of the application domain model and to create validation rules for a more accurate and strict data model design.